Jobijollof/DevOps-Projects2/Project-11 Ansible-Config/README.md

 - You are pushing to prj-11 branch.
 ### Create a Pull request (PR)

-Wear the hat of another developer for a second, and act as a reviewer.
+- Wear the hat of another developer for a second, and act as a reviewer.

-If the reviewer is happy with your new feature development, your code will be merged to the master branch.
+- If the reviewer is happy with your new feature development, your code will be merged to the master branch.
-Head back on your terminal, checkout from the feature branch into the master, and pull down the latest changes.

 Once your code changes appear in master branch – Jenkins will do its job and save all the files (build artifacts) to ***/var/lib/jenkins/jobs/job-name/ansible/builds/<build_number>/archive/ directory*** on Jenkins-Ansible server.